Red Panda: Profile and Information

 The red panda is listed on the IUCN Red List as Endangered because its total wild population is estimated to be fewer than 10,000 mature individuals.

-The continuous decline in population is due to frequent fragmentation and habitat loss, inbreeding depression, and poaching.
+The continuous population decline is due to frequent fragmentation, habitat loss, inbreeding depression, and poaching.

 The red panda is known to have a long, shaggy tail, reddish-brown fur, and a waddling gait (due to its short legs).